zinarr1/crosshairZ/README.md

 ---

+## 📬 Contact

-I'm still actively working on this project, so if you find any bugs or have suggestions, feel free to contact me on Discord: zinarr
+Still in development — if you find any bugs or have suggestions,
+please contact me on Discord: **zinarr**